11 Benefits of Developing a Growth Mindset in Life

 You'll find you more openly accept suggestions and advice once you transition to a progressive state of mind.
 This is a stark contrast to the limited mentality that caused you to think people were criticizing you.
 Now you realize they were trying to help you.

-By being more receptive, you can clearly see skills that can be developed and behaviors that need changing.
+By being more receptive, you can see skills that can be developed and behaviors that need changing.

 5. No longer threatened by change